n111h/cms.484.journal/readme.md

 [2022/02/06 19:40 - Noah](#20220206-1940---noah-first-update)

 ---
+### 2022/04/11 14:18 - Ben: Added New Chunks and Instantiated Them

+   Added Chunks 14-20.

+   Instantiated all of the chunks.

+   Heights fixed and fixed my bugs.

+---
 ### 2022/04/05 17:00 - Ben: Added Coins and Sound Design Changes

     Added Coins to chunks and Split Chunks.